ga-wdi-boston/rails-api-single/README.md

 responding to requests about a resource called 'Books'.

 Rails has a number of generator tools for creating boilerplate files very quickly.
-To spin up a new controller, we can just run `rails g controller books --skip-template-engine`.
+To spin up a new controller, we can just run `bin/rails generate controller books`.

 This will automatically create a new file in `app/controllers` called `books_controller.rb`, with the following content: